 Press Push to commit and push your changes to the server.

-Defold helps you refactor efficiently by keeping track of how assets are used and automatically updating references to assets that are renamed and/or moved.
+Defold helps you refactor efficiently by keeping track of how assets are used.
+It automatically updates references to assets that are renamed and/or moved.
 As a developer, you should feel free in your work.
 Your project is a flexible structure that you can change at will without fearing that everything will break and fall to pieces.
-Defold will help you in your refactoring work making the process as effortless as possible.

 Defold does not provide editing tools for creating images, sound files, models or animations.
 Such assets need to be created outside of Defold in specialized tools and imported into Defold.
 Defold automatically detects changes to any asset in the project hierarchy and updates the editor view accordingly.